goflow-adam/goflow/src/content/articles/garbage-disposal-choices.md

 ---
-title: "Choosing the Right Garbage Disposal"
+title: "Choose the Right Garbage Disposal"
 description: "Here’s what to consider when selecting a new disposal — and how GoFlow Plumbing can provide fast, affordable installation with upfront pricing you can trust."
 pubDate: 2025-03-25
 draft: false